nodejs/undici/docs/api/Dispatcher.md

 `body` contains the following additional extensions:

 - `dump({ limit: Integer })`, dump the response by reading up to `limit` bytes without killing the socket (optional) - Default: 262144.

+Note that body will still be a `Readable` even if it is empty, but attempting to deserialize it with `json()` will result in an exception.
+Recommended way to ensure there is a body to deserialize is to check if status code is not 204, and `content-type` header starts with `application/json`.

 #### Example 1 - Basic GET Request